Empress Wu Zetian — The Only Female Emperor in the History of China

 Wu Zetian (624 — 705), also named Wu Zhao, was the only legitimate female emperor in the history of China.

 She not only put the crown on herself and changed the name of the empire, but also further flourished the empire and improved civilians’ well being.

-As the first woman who obtained the great centralized power of a powerful country, her love live was quite colorful as well.
+As the first woman who obtained the great centralized power of a powerful country, her love life was quite colorful as well.

 Wu Zetian was never a moral model and had failed many people, but she had never let herself down.

 Cheating on the Emperor with the Crown Prince

-Her father departed when she was 11; afterwards, she and her mother were treated badly by other family members.
+Her father departed when she was 11; afterward, she and her mother were treated badly by other family members.